-If you are visiting our website as a California or European Union resident, your rights under the California Consumer Privacy Act or GDPR are represented in an addendum to this policy.
-If you do not see this addendum below, please contact us at DPO@betterhelp.com to receive the additional information describing your rights under California and European Union law.
+If you are visiting our website as a California, United Kingdom, or European Union resident, your rights under the privacy laws applicable in your jurisdiction are represented in an addendum to this policy.
+If you do not see this addendum below, please contact us at DPO@betterhelp.com to receive the additional information describing your rights under these laws.

 Categories of Information Collected